Appellate Division Courthouse of New York State: Madison Avenue

 The Madison Avenue elevation to the west is narrower than that on 25th Street.
 The original facade there contains a colonnade of four fluted columns with Corinthian capitals, which may have been intended to make that facade look larger.
 There is a balustrade running between the bottoms of each column.
 Behind the colonnade, there are arched windows on the first floor and rectangular windows with balustrades on the second floor, similar to the windows in the entrance portico.
 As on the 25th Street elevation, the second floor is topped by an entablature and a cornice.

 The third floor is also set back slightly and is similar in design to that on 25th Street.
-The third-floor windows on Madison Avenue are flanked by four caryatids representing seasons.
-Thomas Shields Clarke sculpted a group of four female caryatids on the Madison Avenue front, at the third-floor level, representing the seasons.
+The third-floor windows on Madison Avenue are flanked by four caryatids, or female figures, representing the seasons, which were sculpted by Thomas Shields Clarke.
 From left to right are Winter, next to a censer with a flame; Autumn, holding grapes in her hands; Summer, holding a sheaf of wheat and a sickle; and Spring, which is nude above her waist and holds a garland.

-The six-story annex north of the original building is made of Alabama marble and was intended to relate to the original courthouse.
+The six-story annex north of the original building is made of Alabama marble and was intended to be architecturally similar to the original courthouse.
 There are plain rectangular windows on each story of the annex except the first story, where the windows are topped with lintels and cornices.
-In addition, there is a belt course and cornice above the annex's sixth floor.
+In addition, there are a horizontal belt course and a cornice above the annex's sixth floor.

 Roof

 As designed in 1896, the original courthouse's roof is 56 ft above ground level.
-On the roof, there are nine freestanding sculptures of figures, depicting historical, religious, and legendary lawgivers.
-These statues are of the same height and proportion, are robed, and appear with various attributes associated with the law, such as book, scroll, tablet, sword, charter, or scepter.
+On the roof, there are nine freestanding sculptures of figures depicting historical, religious, and legendary lawgivers.
+These statues are of the same height and proportion, are robed, and appear with various attributes associated with the law, such as a book, scroll, tablet, sword, charter, or scepter.
 Originally, there were ten freestanding sculptures (eight facing 25th Street and two facing Madison Avenue).
 On Madison Avenue, the northern figure is Philip Martiny's sculpture of the Chinese philosopher Confucius, while the southern figure is William Couper's sculpture of the Hebrew prophet and lawman Moses.
 Between Confucius and Moses is Karl Bitter's sculptural group Peace, which consists of a central figure with uplifted arms, flanked by a female and a male.